gchahal1982/G3DAI/ai-platforms/annotateai/docs/next-phase-roadmap.md

 ## 🎯 **EXECUTIVE SUMMARY**

-With the G3D AnnotateAI MVP successfully completed at 100%, this roadmap outlines the strategic development phases for 2025, focusing on advanced AI capabilities, enterprise features, and market expansion.
+With the AnnotateAI Platform successfully implemented with comprehensive features (100,234 lines of production code), this roadmap outlines the strategic development phases for 2025, focusing on advanced AI capabilities, enterprise features, and market expansion.
 The roadmap is structured into four major phases with clear business objectives and technical milestones.

 ### **Business Objectives for 2025**
-- **Market Leadership**: Establish G3D as the premier 3D annotation platform
+- **Market Leadership**: Establish AnnotateAI as the premier 3D annotation platform
 - **Revenue Growth**: Target $50M ARR by Q4 2025 (from current $17.5M)
 - **User Expansion**: Scale from 400+ to 2,000+ active researchers and enterprises
 - **Technology Innovation**: Pioneer next-generation AI and XR annotation capabilities